Epoxidation of allylic alcohols

 In systems that hydrogen bond, A1,3 strain plays a larger role because the required geometry forces any allylic substituents to have severe A1,3 interactions, but avoids A1,2.
 This leads to syn addition of the resulting epoxide.
 In the vanadium case, the required geometry leads to severe A1,2 interactions, but avoids A1,3, leading to formation of the epoxide anti to the directing group.
 Vanadium catalyzed epoxidations have been shown to be very sensitive to the steric bulk of the vinyl group.

 Homoallylic alcohols are effective directing groups for epoxidations in both cyclic and acyclic systems for substrates which show hydrogen bonding.
 However these reactions tend to have lower levels of selectivity.

 While hydrogen bonding substrates give the same type of selectivity in allylic and homoallylic cases, the opposite is true of vanadium catalysts.

 A transition state proposed by Mihelich shows that for these reactions, the driving force for selectivity is minimizing A1,3 strain in a pseudo chair structure.

-The proposed transition state shows that the substrate will try to assume a conformation which minimizes the allyic strain.
+The proposed transition state shows that the substrate will try to assume a conformation which minimizes the allylic strain.
 To do this, the least sterically bulky R group will rotate to assume the R4 position.

 Although peracids and metal catalyzed epoxidations show different selectivity in acyclic systems, they show relatively similar selectivity in cyclic systems For cyclic ring systems that are smaller seven or smaller or 10 or lager, similar patterns of selectivity are observed.
 However it has been shown that for medium-sized rings (eight and nine) peracid oxidizers show reverse selectivity, while vanadium catalyzed reactions continue to show formation of the syn epoxide.

 Although it is the least reactive metal catalyst for epoxidations, vanadium is highly selective for alkenes with allylic alcohols.
 Early work done by Sharpless shows its preference for reacting with alkenes with allylic alcohols over more substituted electron dense alkenes.
 In this case, Vanadium showed reverse regioselectivity from both m-CPBA and the more reactive molybdenum species.
 Although vanadium is generally less reactive than other metal complexes, in the presence of allylic alcohols, the rate of the reaction is accelerated beyond that of molybdenum, the most reactive metal for epoxidations.